stereokai/amok/readme.markdown

 ```

 ### Setting Chrome as the Client
-First, set `AMOK_CLIENT` to the path of the chrome executable, the
-appropriate value depends on your operating system.
+Set `AMOK_CLIENT` to the name of the Google Chrome or Chromium executable, the executable name depends on your operating system and needs to be accessible in your `PATH`.

-This could also be set by passing it via the `--client` option.

 #### Linux
 ```sh